aenlemmea/config_samples/README.md

 Managed by GNU Stow

-Actively used: VIM SCREEN
+Actively used: VIM TAB\_RS

-The emacs and nvim configs are for my personal testing and may not be updated/used/fixed.
+The emacs, screen and nvim configs are for my personal testing and may not be updated/used/fixed.